DanielBaur/gemseana/readme.md

 `singularity` is, just like `Docker`, a free software to run containerized applications (such as the the `GeMSE_environment`) on top of your local OS - guaranteeing that they will run without any problems.

 Listed below you find a step-by-step documentation of my exemplary analysis workflow.
-I therefore use the APP machine.
+I therefore use my APP desktop machine (you can either do this locally or remotely via ssh).
 But in principle the following steps should work exactly the same for any machine running singularity (v3.7.3+).

 <br>